 So how did Ratan Tata manage such a colossal group?
 And at the same time scale it to become the country’s largest conglomerate?
 Today, on Ratan Tata’s 83rd birthday, we pay respect by taking a look at Ratan Tata’s Story, the journey of Ratan Tata and his achievements along the way.

 (Ratan Tata with his grandmother, Lady Navajbai Tata)

 Ratan Naval Tata was born to one of the richest families on December 28, 1937.
 He is the great-grandson of Jamsetji Tata, the founder of Tata Group.
 His father Naval Tata was the adopted son of Ratanji Tata and Navajbai Tata.
+His mother was Sooni Tata.
 Despite hailing from a prominent family Ratan went through a disturbing childhood growing up.
 This was because of his parents splitting up when he was just 10.

 Following the split, he was raised by his grandmother, Lady Navajbai Tata, at a manor called Tata Palace.
 His grandmother formally adopted him through the J. N. Petit Parsi Orphanage.
 He recalls being ragged at school over the divorce of his parents as this was uncommon in the 1950s.

 As time passed the ragging only got worse when his mother remarried.
 It was during these tough times that his grandmother played a very important role in shaping his character.
 His grandmother taught him to the importance of retaining dignity at all costs.
 This gave him an alternative instead of fighting back.